ObolNetwork/obol-docs/docs/int/quickstart/advanced/quickstart-builder-api.md

   * Blocks that have not been submitted to the Relay will return an empty array `[]`.

 :::caution
-Note that the mainnet block in the above description is taken only as an example, and not actually proposed by a distributed validator.
+Note that the mainnet block in the above description is taken only for representation, and not actually proposed by a distributed validator.
 :::caution